beast-dev/doc/_posts/2018-10-29-measuring-performance.md

 alpha	                0.235	    1411
 ```

-The first thing to note is that the mean values are pretty much identical to before (looking at each parameter individually, the distributions for the two runs are indistinguishable).
-Therefore we have achieved a significant improvement in runtime with no cost to the quality of the results.
-Furthermore, the ESSs are all significantly higher meaning that we are obtaining more effectively independent samples in considerably less time, a double win.
-The reason for this is that we have removed most of the moves that were not being accepted so in our 10,000,000 moves, more of them were useful for exploring tree space.
-The relative weighting of substitution model moves to tree moves also went up, increasing the ESSs of these - but remember these are expensive moves so perhaps should be down-weighted. `constant.popSize` now has an ESS of 9001 which means every sample after burnin is independent - suggesting we could down-weight this operator significantly.
-However, it is a cheap move so down-weighting this relative to tree moves will actually increase runtime (but increase ESS of tree-related parameters).

-A few summary points:
+The first thing to note is that the mean values are pretty much identical as before (looking at each parameter
+individually, the distributions for the two runs are indistinguishable).
+Therefore we have achieved a significant
+improvement in runtime with no cost to the quality of the results.
+Furthermore, the ESSs are all significantly higher
+meaning that we are obtaining more effectively independent samples in considerably less time, a double win.
+The reason for this is that we have removed most of the moves that were not being accepted so in our 10 million moves,
+more of them were useful for exploring tree space.
+The relative weighting of substitution model moves to tree moves
+also went up, increasing the ESSs of these - but remember these are expensive moves so perhaps should be down-weighted.
+`constant.popSize` now has an ESS of 9001 which means every sample after burnin is independent - suggesting we could
+down-weight this operator significantly.
+However, it is a cheap move so down-weighting this relative to tree moves will
+actually increase runtime (but increase ESS of tree-related parameters).

+### Concluding remarks

 * Don't use time/sample as a comparative measure of performance for different data or sampling regimes.